Obtaining a three-wheeled motorcycle licence (Class 6E)

 - does not have a structure partially or entirely concealing the driver and passenger, except the part in front of the driver and the seat backrest

-Holders of a Class 6E licence are also authorized to drive 2-wheel motorcycles on which a conversion kit—composed of a metal structure and of a pair of auxiliary wheels aligned on the axle of the motorcycle’s back wheel—has been installed.
+Holders of a Class 6E licence are also authorized to drive two-wheeled motorcycles on which a conversion kit—composed of a metal structure and a pair of auxiliary wheels mounted on the motorcycle’s rear axle—has been installed.

-Note that the definition of a 3-wheel motorcycle for rating purposes may differ.
+Note that the definition of a three-wheeled motorcycle for rating purposes may differ.

 -